-So then why should TDS be measured?
-As an overall indicator of water purity, TDS is an especially important parameter, and more often than not, it is the first one tested.
-A TDS test is quick, easy and inexpensive.
-A single TDS meter can be used thousands of times, requiring nothing more than the occasional recalibration and new batteries.
+So then why should total dissolved solids be measured?
+As an overall indicator of water purity, total dissolved solids is an especially important parameter, and more often than not, it is the first one tested.
+A total dissolved solids test is quick, easy and inexpensive.
+A single total dissolved solids meter can be used thousands of times, requiring nothing more than the occasional recalibration and new batteries.

 Water filtration, treatment and purification often become a question of cost-effectiveness.
 Knowing the TDS level will help determine what, if any, type of system or process is required.
 Along these lines, a TDS meter is an excellent tool for determining the efficacy of many types of water filtration and purification systems.

 Many people still rely on the old-fashioned methods of time or flow to determine when the filter cartridge or membrane needs to be changed.
 Because usage may vary and the TDS levels of water supplies fluctuate, time and flow are far from precise methods.
 With improved technology in TDS measurement being coupled with accessible prices, the focus is definitely moving away from a reliance on time and flow.

 TDS is measured on a quantity scale, either in mg/L or, more commonly, in parts per million (ppm).
 Simply put, if the TDS level is 335 ppm, this means that out of one-million parts of H2O, 335 of those parts are something else.